Enigmatis/polaris-logs/README.md

 This interface represents the log properties that will be logged through the `PolarisLogger`.

 Those properties are:

-- `throwable`: The throwable object, if an error occurred. *any | Optional*
+-   `throwable`: The throwable object, if an error occurred. _any | Optional_
-- `elapsedTime`: You can provide an elapsed execution time of the operation. *number | Optional*
+-   `elapsedTime`: You can provide an elapsed execution time of the operation. _number | Optional_
-- `logId`: You can provide a unique log id for each log. *string | Optional*
+-   `logId`: You can provide a unique log id for each log. _string | Optional_
-- `customProperties`: You can provide custom properties, and it will be piped to the log. *any | Optional*
+-   `customProperties`: You can provide custom properties, and it will be piped to the log. _any | Optional_
-- `response`: The response sent to the client. *any | Optional*
+-   `response`: The response sent to the client. _any | Optional_
 -   `messageId`: A unique identifier of the request/operation process.
-Something like a transaction id of a process. *string | Optional*
+Something like a transaction id of a process. _string | Optional_
-- `recordId`: A unique identifier of the log(generated automatically). *string | Optional*
+-   `recordId`: A unique identifier of the log(generated automatically). _string | Optional_
 -   `eventKind`: The kind of event that happened.
-An event id. *string | Optional*
+An event id. _string | Optional_
-- `eventKindDescription`: A description of the event kind that occurred. *EventKindDescription | Optional*
+-   `eventKindDescription`: A description of the event kind that occurred. _EventKindDescription | Optional_
-- `reality`: You can provide The reality which the operation took place in. *Reality | Optional*
+-   `reality`: You can provide The reality which the operation took place in. _Reality | Optional_
-- `request`: The request sent by the client. *Request | Optional*
+-   `request`: The request sent by the client. _Request | Optional_
 -   `entity`: You can provide an entity of your query you want to record.
-Note that in case you log both entity and entities properties, entity will merged into entities and only entities will be logged. *Entity | Optional*
+Note that in case you log both entity and entities properties, entity will merged into entities and only entities will be logged. _Entity | Optional_
 -   `entities`: You can provide entities of your query you want to record.
-Note that in case you log both entity and entities properties, entity will merged into entities and only entities will be logged. *Entity[] | Optional*
+Note that in case you log both entity and entities properties, entity will merged into entities and only entities will be logged. _Entity[] | Optional_
-- `upn`: The user identifier that executed the operation. *string | Optional*
+-   `upn`: The user identifier that executed the operation. _string | Optional_
-- `ip`: The ip address of the server that the request came from. *string | Optional*
+-   `ip`: The ip address of the server that the request came from. _string | Optional_
-- `host`: The server/container name where the event occurred. *string | Optional*
+-   `host`: The server/container name where the event occurred. _string | Optional_
-- `groupId`: The attributes that defines the relation between the entities to the event that occurred. *GroupId | Optional*
+-   `groupId`: The attributes that defines the relation between the entities to the event that occurred. _GroupId | Optional_

 ### PolarisLogger

-This class interacts with the actual winston logger and responsible for logging the properties that was provided to him.
+This class interacts with the actual winston logger and responsible for logging provided properties.

 ### Example